reemadelsamak/Simple-Blog-Laravel/README.md

 Simple App to apply CRUD operations and ability to login via Gmail / Github

 ## Project setup
-- Create new mysql database called "gym" and run :
+- Create new mysql database called "laravel" and run :
 ```
 npm install
 ```